google-map-react/google-map-react/DOC.md

 }
 ```

-Component calls the `onChange` callback on initialization,
+It's needed because `map bounds` can't be calculated without knowledge of map size,
-it's because `map bounds` can't be calculated without knowledge of map size.
+and bounds are really usefull in a lot of situations. (_see Note below_)

 Please move and zoom the map to see log changes.